greenpunkbot/punk-tap/SECURITY.md

 # Security Policy

-If you believe you have found a security vulnerability in the library that is developed in this repository, please report it to us through coordinated disclosure.
+If you believe you have found a security vulnerability in PHPUnit, please report it to us through coordinated disclosure.

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**